Benchmarks¶

 - Simple: RandomForest (n_estimators=200, max_depth=20), LogisticRegression/Ridge

-- Feature Selection: Importance-based with 1% threshold filter
+- Feature Selection: GBM-based importance with median threshold + GBM refinement

 FeatCopilot Configuration¶